ExylumTechnical/CTF-Stuff/README.md

 # CTF Stuff
-This is a culmination of scripts I have used in the past for CTF competitions
+This is a culmination of scripts I have used in the past for CTF competitions.
+Started in 2023 will likely grow with time

 ## NCL - National Cyber Leauge<br>
 ### flag generate